 - Hold the Side Button.

-This will force restart your phone closing out any unnecessary processes and fix a lot of your issues.
+This will force the restart of your phone closing out any unnecessary processes and fix a lot of your issues.
 This also works if your phone randomly shuts off and won’t turn back on.
 Be sure to plug the phone in and perform the soft reset, using an iPad charging block works best.